Analysis | Why Scotland’s Push to Secede From UK Won’t Go Away

 4. Where does that leave the SNP?

 Sturgeon escalated the conflict in June 2022 by pushing ahead with a plan to hold a referendum on a set date — Oct.
 19, 2023 — accelerating the process of getting the necessary draft legislation tested by the Supreme Court.
 The UK’s top judges, though, ruled on Nov.
 23 that Scotland doesn’t have the power to unilaterally hold such a vote.
 Sturgeon responded with her Plan B: the SNP will fight the next UK general election or Scottish Parliamentary election on the single issue of independence, though it’s unclear how that would work.
 Many activists in the SNP have been agitating for Scotland to hold a second referendum regardless of whether London approves one, though Sturgeon said any vote must be lawful.
 Sturgeon had been one of the most prominent figures in UK politics, and the independence movement’s driving force.
 But since she stepped down, her party has been the subject of a police investigation into its finances.
+She was arrested June 10 and released without charge the same day; on Twitter she said she was “innocent of any wrongdoing.”
 The big challenge for her successor, First Minister Humza Yousaf, has been dealing with an economy that’s been lagging behind the rest of the UK.

 5. Is there a path to another referendum?